 It was like turning my boat to go downstream, as Abraham-Hicks says – things started to flow.
 Looking back on the last couple of years, I feel I’ve been fighting myself for too long while I knew I desired to write.
 But I didn’t allow myself to go there.
 It was exhausting to resist the desire.

 2. I publish immediately

-3. I can manifest with record speed when on the correct flow
+3. I can manifest with record speed when in the correct flow

-I’ve noticed that I can manifest the right information or people when in the proper flow.
-When you go against the flow and try to peddle your way through the river, all you can think about is, “how the hell can I move forward?”
-But it doesn’t get you anywhere.
+I’ve noticed that with the right information, I can manifest in record speed.
+When I go against the flow and try to peddle my way through the river, all I can think about is, “How the hell can I move forward?”
+But it doesn’t get me anywhere.

-But the moment I stopped resisting my desire for self publishing, my life turned 180 degrees.
+I stopped resisting my desire for self-publishing, and my life turned 180 degrees.
 It not only changed what I was doing in my spare time but also changed things in other life areas.
 Suddenly I got a new job, and my partner and I manifested an excellent redo of our home, something we had postponed for years.
 More things changed as well and are still changing.
 It is amazing when you decide to turn your boat and go with the flow.

 4. I can go from high vibe to sub-zero vibe in seconds

 What is most interesting is that I may have mislabeled certain feelings.
 Somewhere in February, I noticed that I felt scared all the time, and still, it didn’t stop me from doing what I was doing.
 I was learning new things, and I implemented them right away.
 It was odd behavior, knowing I would typically give up or go into overwhelm when anxiety happened.